SovnSkyrim/Aldrnari/Modified Gameplay.md

 - **[Hoth](https://www.nexusmods.com/skyrimspecialedition/mods/16137)** is a fully voiced nord bounty hunter living in Morthal's Tavern.
 A ruthless two-handed companion who has many one-of-a-kind features, such as being a quest giver for infinite bounty hunt contracts.
 - **[Livia Salvian](https://www.nexusmods.com/skyrimspecialedition/mods/33318)** is a fully voiced imperial legionnaire taking a break from her duties in Dragonsreach.
 Perfect companion for paladins, she wants to protect what she holds dear and be a hero to her people.
 - **[Gladys the Corgi](https://www.nexusmods.com/skyrimspecialedition/mods/50164)** is a custom Corgi follower that you can buy at the Solitude Docks.
 It has unique functionality like looting from the environment as well as the ability to play fetch!
+- **[Merlin the Corgi](https://www.nexusmods.com/skyrimspecialedition/mods/56433)** is a custom Corgi follower that is combat oriented!
+Travel to the Summoning Circle just north of Morthal to meet your new friend.

 ### Inigo...?
 A majority of people like him.
 I personally don't.
 On top of that, users reported non-issues from other Wabbajack lists to his Nexus page which led them to make a public pinned post about their [non-favorable stance with what we do](http://prntscr.com/1b2tt18).
 He needs tweaks, he is too strong and unbalanced, all followers above have been tweaked, since I am not allowed to do so by the Mod Author, I will not include him.
 This decision is final.